Catalog Quick Links

 COSD 527 Motor Speech Disorders

 This course provides an overview of the neurological disorders that affect speech production.
-Procedures for assessing speech disorders associated with neuromotor impairments are investigated.
-Neuropathology, symptomatology, and speech-language habilitation/rehabilitation of individuals with apraxia and/or dysarthria are emphasized.
+Normal speech production processes are reviewed from a neurophysiological perspective.
+All 7 types of dysarthria are discussed and video examples of patients exhibiting those types are used as part of the instructional materials.
+Procedures for assessing motor speech disorders associated with neuromotor impairments are investigated.
+Neuropathology, symptomatology, and speech-language habilitation/rehabilitation of individuals with apraxia and/or dysarthria are discussed.

 Number of Credits: 3